Adsonymous/wordpress-docker-nfs-aws/README.md.txt

 - Easy deployment using docker-compose
 - Infrastructure scripts included to setup NFS server and mount volumes
 - Demo screenshots and sample database dump included

+- **MySQL Ports (3306, 33060)**: Not exposed publicly.
+Accessible only within Docker network for security.